-Objectively evaluating potential complex injection molding partners requires asking some targeted questions to determine qualifications, specializations and if their expertise aligns with your needs.
+Objectively evaluating potential custom injection molding partners requires asking some targeted questions to determine qualifications, specializations and if their expertise aligns with your needs.

 Is the Molder Certified and Experienced?

 IAT16949:2016 is the quality management system standard for the automotive industry.
 This certification demonstrates a molder’s commitment to quality and willingness to hold themselves to the highest standards in automotive engineering, manufacturing, continuous improvement and customer relationships.

 In addition to certification, a molder must have a proven track record in automotive parts manufacture.
 Key measures of their experience include a deep understanding of what impacts part performance and quality such as:

 - Moldability, including expert knowledge of specific resins for automotive components

 - Dimensional requirements and tolerances